 1. Ganges River

 The Ganges is the most sacred river in India.
 The Hindus believe that the river cleanses people from their sins.
 It is the third-largest river in the world, with a consumption base of over two billion people.
-The river’s ever-increasing pressure has resulted in the dumping of raw sewage into it, leading to its massive pollution.

 2. Yellow River

 This river is home to industrial waste from various industries, including chemical factories, rendering the water too toxic even for agriculture.
-More specifically, the coal mining industry releases a lot of waste back into the river after using water from it to run its operations.
+More specifically, the coal mining industry releases a lot of waste back into the river after using the water from it to run its operations.

 3. Doce River

-The Doce river runs through the southeastern part of Brazil for 853 kilometers.
-This river was once a great source of fresh water and was used by industries for steel making.
-However, in November 2015, the river was contaminated by 60 million cubic meters of iron ore sludge from two containment dams that ruptured.
+The Doce River runs through the Southeastern part of Brazil for 853 kilometers.
+This river was once a great source of freshwater used by industries for steel-making.

 4. Citarum River